Light pollution: Ecological impact

 While light at night can be beneficial, neutral, or damaging for individual species, its presence invariably disturbs ecosystems.
 For example, some species of spiders avoid lit areas, while other species are happy to build their webs directly on lamp posts.
 Since lamp posts attract many flying insects, the spiders that tolerate the light gain an advantage over the spiders that avoid it.
 This is a simple example of the way in which species frequencies and food webs can be disturbed by the introduction of light at night.
+Another animal that light pollution heavily affects is sea turtles.
+When turtles hatch, they rely on their senses to guide them to the ocean and at times they mistake artificial light for the natural horizon light.

 Light pollution poses a serious threat in particular to nocturnal wildlife, having negative impacts on plant and animal physiology.
 It can confuse animal navigation, alter competitive interactions, change predator-prey relations, and cause physiological harm.
 The rhythm of life is orchestrated by the natural diurnal patterns of light and dark, so disruption to these patterns impacts the ecological dynamics.
 Many species of marine plankton, such as Calanus copepods, can detect light levels as low as 0.1 μWm^{−2}; using this as a threshold a global atlas of marine Artificial Light at Night has been generated, showing its global widespread nature.

 Studies suggest that light pollution around lakes prevents zooplankton, such as Daphnia, from eating surface algae, causing algal blooms that can kill off the lakes' plants and lower water quality.
 Light pollution may also affect ecosystems in other ways.
 For example, entomologists have documented that nighttime light may interfere with the ability of moths and other nocturnal insects to navigate.
 It can also negative impact on insect development and reproduction.
 Night-blooming flowers that depend on moths for pollination may be affected by night lighting, as there is no replacement pollinator that would not be affected by the artificial light.
-This can lead to species decline of plants that are unable to reproduce, and change an area's longterm ecology.
-Among nocturnal insects, fireflies (Coleoptera: Lampyridae, Phengodidae and Elateridae) are especially interesting study objects for light pollution, once they depend on their own light to reproduce and, consequently, are very sensitive to environmental levels of light.
+This can lead to species decline of plants that are unable to reproduce, and change an area's long-term ecology.
+Among nocturnal insects, fireflies (Coleoptera: Lampyridae, Phengodidae and Elateridae) are especially interesting study objects for light pollution, as they depend on their own light to reproduce and, consequently, are very sensitive to environmental levels of light.
 Fireflies are well known and interesting to the general public (unlike many other insects) and are easily spotted by non-experts, and, due to their sensibility and rapid response to environmental changes, good bioindicators for artificial night lighting.
 Significant declines in some insect populations have been suggested as being at least partially mediated by artificial lights at night.